SalesforceIndiana University

 The Overview is the first thing a student sees when they open Galileo.
 It had to earn their attention without wasting it.

-Our early iterations of the Overview had a lot going on, an academic compass visualizing study trajectory, quick links to university apps, advisor contact, course suggestions, an onboarding quiz snippet and multiple CTAs pulling the student in different directions.
+Our early iterations had a lot going on, an academic compass visualizing study trajectory, quick links to university apps, advisor contact, course suggestions, an onboarding quiz snippet and multiple CTAs pulling the student in different directions.
 It looked thorough but it wasn't useful.

-The first round of feedback from the Salesforce Experience Design team made that clear.
+The Salesforce Experience Design team made that clear in the first review.
 There was no set action a student could take.
 That reframed everything.
 Our north star became one principle: every section needs to offer something actionable.

 For the Overview that meant cutting almost everything.
 What stayed was GPA, a GenEd requirement tracker and an Academic Progress section.
 The only additional information is enrollment-related deadlines that are actually time-sensitive.